Skip to content

 People Who Made the Experience Even Better

-Somewhere between trying to figure out where to stand and where to look Max and I met many beautiful souls.
+Somewhere between figuring out where to stand and where to look, Max and I met beautiful souls.

-Sonali Fernando, a stylist from Perth, Australia, wore confidence layered so boldly I don’t even have words for it.
-Her style lived in its own creative world.
-We had a short conversation about Mandala Bloom and she even took a picture of what I was wearing.
-All I could think was: What could she create with a ZHF piece?
+A stylist from Perth wore confidence layered so boldly I don’t even have words for it.
+She even took a picture of what I was wearing.
+All I could think was: what could she create with a ZHF piece?

-Then we met Simmona Coelho, a rising global creative and storyteller behind The Coelho Collective.
-Our conversation flowed naturally: fashion, identity, the future we want and the kind of work we dream of building.
-By the time we said goodbye, we had already imagined part of a runway one day.
-It didn’t feel like fantasy.
+Then we met a rising global creative and storyteller and our conversation flowed naturally from fashion, identity, the future we want and the kind of work we dream of building.
+By the time we said goodbye, it didn’t feel like fantasy.
 It felt like a beginning.

 Walking out of Thailand Fashion Week, I realized something simple: confidence is a language and today I spoke mine boldly.

 I left energized, with my vision for ZHF sharper and my path clearer.
-I’ve made friends in fashion and my mindset has shifted from turning down colors to fit in, to turning up colors because they are who I am.
+My mindset shifted from turning down colors to fit in, to turning up colors because they are who I am.

 I may not have blended in with the all-black crowd, but I represented exactly who I am: African, colorful, confident and ready to take ZHF to the global streets.